calculated-finance/calc-rs-osmosis/contracts/dca/README.md

   - execute a fin swap for the vault pair
   - if the fin swap is successful:
     - delete the current time trigger
+    - if the vault balance > 0:
       - save a new time trigger using the vault `time_interval`
   - else:
     - publish a `DCAVaultExecutionSkipped` event with the relevant skipped reason
 - if the trigger is a fin limit order trigger:
   - withdraw the limit order from fin
   - if the fin limit withdrawal is successful:
     - delete the fin limit order trigger
+    - if the vault balance > 0:
       - save a new time trigger using the vault `time_interval`
   - else:
     - return an error to be logged by the off-chain scheduler
 - reduce the vault balance by the swap amount